SimLab Golf

 The most common advice from r/Golfsimulator garage builders:

 2. Add a dedicated circuit if running a space heater.
-Most garage setups need climate control; this requires proper wiring.
+Most garage setups need climate control; do the wiring properly.

 3. Mount the projector, don’t floor-stand it.
 A ceiling mount protects the projector and eliminates the tripping hazard.